agency-quill/agency/documentation/README.md

 [responsive-img-sizes.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/responsive-img-sizes.md)

 ## SDS Scripts _-WORKING DRAFT-_
-There are several scripts that are supported by SDS that we have access to.
+There are SDS-supported scripts that we have access to.
 This document compiles them, and explains what they do and how to use them.

 [sds-scripts.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/sds-scripts.md)